RJ/bevygap/README.md

 When a player connects, we lookup the Edgegap session ID in NATS KV that corresponds to the `client_id` from the `ConnectToken`.

-When the player disconnects, it makes a request to Edgegap's API to delete the session.
+When the player disconnects, it ensures the Edgegap API call to delete the session happens.
 (TODO)

-## bevygap_httpd (TODO)
+### bevygap_httpd (TODO)

 An http endpoint to make "i want to play" requests to the matchmaker.

+### bevygap_shared

+Shared code for the NATS stuff, used between the matchmaker and gameserver.

-## nats
+### nats

 Nats is the shared state and messaging backend between our various components.

 # Running

 You need an edgegap account, with your gameserver's docker image built and pushed to a registry.
-The gameserver must use the bevygap_edgegap plugin, with NATS configured correctly (TODO)
+The gameserver must use the bevygap_gameserver plugin, with NATS configured correctly (TODO)

 ```bash
 # This will start nats, the matchmaker, and the httpd